Senior Scams: What to Watch Out for in 2026

 Scammers can now mimic voices, faces, and even mannerisms with alarming accuracy, making it harder to tell if something is real or fake.

-Here are some things to watch for that may help you spot a deepfake video/audio:
+Here are some things that may help you spot a deepfake video/audio:

 - Weird Movements: If their face or lips don’t look quite right, it might be fake.